MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Labs/LAB_AK_01_analyze_document_code_github_copilot.md

 1. Open your GitHub account menu, and then select **Your repositories**.

+1. Select **New** to create a new repository.You should see a message indicating that you don't have any repositories yet.

 1. Switch to the Visual Studio Code window.

+1. Open Visual Studio Code's integrated terminal.

+    On the Terminal menu, select **New Terminal**.

+1. To configure Git using the credentials associated with your GitHub account, enter the following command in the terminal:

+    ```bash
+    git config --global user.email <lab assigned email>
+    git config --global user.name <user name>
+    ```

+    Use the email defined in the lab environment: @lab.CloudPortalCredential(1).Username

+    You can use your own name as the user name.

 1. In Visual Studio Code, open the Source Control view.

 1. Select **Publish to GitHub**.

-    If a dialog box opens asking to su=ign in using your GitHub account, complete the following steps:
+    If a dialog box opens asking to sign in using your GitHub account, complete the following steps:

     1. Select **Allow**.
     1. Select the account that you're using in this lab environment.